 Ohio State Statement of Policy

-As part of Ohio State's ongoing commitment to student safety and well-being, an anti-hazing policy was implemented on January 9, 2023.
+As part of Ohio State's ongoing commitment to student safety and well-being, the university implemented an anti-hazing policy on January 9, 2023.
 This policy outlines the university's expectations, reporting procedures, and consequences related to hazing.
-The policy is designed to promote a culture of respect, accountability, and community care across campus.
-For more information about Ohio State's Anti-Hazing Policy, including how to report concerns and access resources, please visit go.osu.edu/anti-hazing-policy.
+The policy is designed to promote a culture of respect, accountability, and community care across the university.
+For more information about Ohio State's Anti-Hazing Policy, including how to report concerns and access resources, please visit go.osu.edu/anti-hazing-policy

 How can I report hazing?

 Students are required to report any known or suspected hazing incidents to the university by submitting a Hazing Incident Report.
-This obligation is mandated by the Code of Student Conduct, which prohibits hazing and includes the failure to intervene, prevent, or report such acts.
-To report hazing, go to: go.osu.edu/reporthazing
+This obligation is mandated by the Code of Student Conduct, which prohibits hazing and includes the failure to intervene, prevent, or report such acts as a violation of the Code.
+To report hazing, visit go.osu.edu/reporthazing

 What process does the university use to investigate hazing incidents?